 A Music Box Cipher Key

 Hidden within the first six measures of the Enigma Theme is a Polybius square cipher, more lightheartedly known as a music box cipher.
-Elgar’s breathtakingly original music cipher holds a secret message – a "dark saying" – confirming the identities of both the covert principal theme and the secret friend of Variation XIII.
+Elgar’s breathtakingly original music cipher holds a secret message – a “dark saying” – confirming the identities of both the covert principal theme and the secret friend of Variation XIII.
 The key to this type of cipher is quickly and easily constructed using nothing more than a pencil and a small scrap of paper.
-The circumstances under which Elgar composed the Variations would seem to require any cipher be created speedily without difficulty.
-A Polybius square satisfies those requirements perfectly.
+The circumstances under which Elgar composed the Variations suggest that any ciphers would need to be created with pen and paper.
+A Polybius square satisfies that requirement perfectly.
 In Elgar’s music box cipher, melody and bass note pairs combine to pinpoint a corresponding row and column in a checkerboard grid (Table 1).
 The intersection is a cell containing a solution letter or a null, non-cipher material intended to confuse cryptanalysis.

-The cipher key in Table 1 present melody and bass note letters in alphabetical order to label columns and rows with plain text and nulls dispersed throughout the grid.
-There are fifteen movements in the Variations, and likewise there are 15 plain text letters in the cipher grid (b, e, f, g, g, i, n, o, r, s, s, s, t, u , u).
-With this key the melody/bass note letter pair C/A produces the plain text letter u.
+The cipher key in Table 1 presents melody and bass note letters in alphabetical order to label columns and rows with plain text and nulls dispersed throughout the grid.
+There are fifteen movements in the Variations, and likewise, there are 15 plain text letters in the cipher grid (b, e, f, g, g, i, n, o, r, s, s, s, t, u, and u).
+With this key, the melody/bass note letter pair C/A produces the plain text letter u.
 It should be noted accidentals are extraneous as the key relies on discreet note letters only.
-With this same key the melody/bass note letter pair B/E produces f.
-That is a remarkable combination since theses letters form the initials for the covert principal theme, Ein feste Burg.
+With this same key, the melody/bass note letter pair B/E produces f.
+That is a remarkable combination since these letters form the initials for the covert principal theme, Ein feste Burg.
 Additional evidence recently unveiled reveals this key letter combination is scarcely coincidental.